uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 They too need to understand Canada’s history as a settler society and how assimilation policies have affected Aboriginal peoples.
 This knowledge and understanding will lay the groundwork for establishing mutually respectful relationships.

-The Royal Commission on Aboriginal Peoples
+### The Royal Commission on Aboriginal Peoples

 In the summer of 1990, at Oka, Québec, the Mohawks of Kanesatake, the government of Québec, the Québec provincial police, and the Canadian military became embroiled in a violent confrontation over the town’s plan to develop a golf course on Mohawk burial grounds located in a forested area known as “The Pines.”
 The Mohawks’ claim to that land and demands for the recognition of their traditional territory had gone unheeded for years by the federal government.
-The resulting confrontation, according to historian J.
+The resulting confrontation, according to historian J. R. Miller, was “proof of Canada’s failed Indian [land] claims policy.”[^3]
-R.
+What had begun as a peaceful act of resistance by Mohawk people defending their lands took a violent turn.[^4] The “Oka crisis,” as it became widely known in the media, led to a seventy-eight-day standoff and<!--x-->
-Miller, was “proof of Canada’s failed Indian [land] claims policy.”[^3] What had begun as a peaceful act of resistance by Mohawk people defending their lands took a violent turn.[^4] The “Oka crisis,” as it became widely known in the media, led to a seventy-eight-day standoff and involved armed resistance led by militarily trained Mohawk warriors.[^5] It was an event that shook Canada’s complacency about Aboriginal demands to the core.
+involved armed resistance led by militarily trained Mohawk warriors.[^5] It was an event that shook Canada’s complacency about Aboriginal demands to the core.
 Shortly after an end to the siege had been negotiated, Prime Minister Brian Mulroney wrote:

-The summer’s events must not be allowed to over-shadow the commitment that my government has made to addressing the concerns of aboriginal people…
+> The summer’s events must not be allowed to over-shadow the commitment that my government has made to addressing the concerns of aboriginal people…
 These grievances raise issues that deeply affect all Canadians and therefore must be resolved by all Canadians working together…
 The government’s agenda responds to the demands of aboriginal peoples and has four parts: resolving land claims; improving the economic and social conditions on reserves; defining a new relationship between aboriginal peoples and governments; and addressing the concerns of Canada’s aboriginal peoples in contemporary Canadian life.
 Consultation with aboriginal peoples and respect for the fiduciary responsibilities of the Crown are integral parts of the process.